fluxninja/aperture/docs/content/get-started/get-started.md

 **Define a Control Point**

-Once you have configured Aperture SDK, you can create a feature control point anywhere within your code.
-Before executing the business logic of a specific API, you can create a feature control point that can control the execution flow of the API and can reject the request based on the policy defined in Aperture.
+Once the SDK is connected to Aperture Cloud, you can create a feature control point anywhere within your code.
+For instance, before executing the business logic of a specific API, you can create a feature control point that can control the execution flow of the API and can reject the request based on the policy defined in Aperture.

-The code snippet below shows how to wrap your
-[Control Point](/concepts/control-point.md) within the `StartFlow` call and pass [labels](/concepts/flow-label.md) and `cacheKey` to Aperture Agents.

-- The function `Flow.ShouldRun()` checks if the flow allows the request.
-- The `Flow.End()` function is responsible for sending telemetry, and updating the specified cache entry within Aperture.
-- The `flow.CachedValue().GetLookupStatus()` function returns the status of the cache lookup.
-The status can be `Hit` or `Miss`.
-- If the status is `Hit`, the `flow.CachedValue().GetValue()` function returns the cached response.
-- The `flow.SetCachedValue()` function is responsible for setting the response in Aperture cache with the specified TTL (time to live).

 Let's create a feature control point in the following code snippet.